Company logo | Codica

 Hence, the idea behind the article is to guide you through all the intricate behind-the-scenes aspects of the SaaS business model.
-In this piece, we will cover not only the SaaS business model definition but also the development phases, handy metrics, tools, and examples.
+So, if you’re looking to build a SaaS product, you’re in the right place!
+In this piece, we will cover the most interesting part: how SaaS earns money.

 SaaS business models types

-As the market evolves, new SaaS-based business models appear.
-However, there are several that are proven to be effective.
+As the market evolves, different SaaS business models appear.
+Obviously, each of them is unique and suits different scenarios.
+Nonetheless, some of those models are proven to be effective.
 They can be met in numerous products we use regularly.
-Let’s take a look.
+So, let’s take a look.

 Freemium

-Notably, freemium is a wordplay based on the words ‘free’ and ‘premium.
+Notably, freemium is a wordplay based on the words ‘free’ and ‘premium.’
 This model is common in SaaS business thanks to the flexibility it offers to users.
-This model has a relatively simple strategy.
+Furthermore, it has a relatively simple strategy.

 Another way opens when the user gets satisfied with the free functionality and decides to stick with the premium version of the content.
 Accordingly, users can subscribe to gain access to more advanced features, paid upgrades, or an ad-free experience.
 Here’s a visualization of the flow in the freemium model.